mossicrue/rancher-bible/rancher-certs-lv1/week2/02-rancher-k8s/01-install-rancher.md

 Rancher will always be protected by TLS, and can be provisioned with one of these options:
 - Rancher-generated self-signed certificates
 - Real certificates from Let's Encrypt
-- Certificates that you provide (real or self-signed)
+- BYO Certificates (self provided, real or self-signed)

 The Rancher-generated and Let's Encrypt certificates options require a Kubernetes package called cert-manager that handles certificate generation and renewal from external sources.
 If the cluster use private self-signed or real certificates, skip the next step.